Not a normal tradeshow

 “Eddyline is excited to be part of the inaugural Big Gear Show.
 There’s never been a more important time to get together with brands and retailers to chart a course together for a post-pandemic world of outdoor recreation.
 We’re particularly excited to cross-pollinate ideas with other hard goods manufacturers.”

 President, Eddyline Kayaks

 I want to go!
-How do I get an invite?
+How do I register?

 If you’re an innovative hardgoods brand with a story to tell, we want to hear from you.
-We have limited availability for next summer, but e-mail us here to request an invitation.
+We have limited availability for next summer, but click here to request an application.